reedwan/little-giving-journal/content/posts/ghazali/index.md

 Yahya bin Muadh (rahimahullah) said, "I know of no seed that weighs as much as all the mountains of this world except the seed of charity."
 (Thalabi)

 Abdul Aziz bin Abi Rawwad (rahimahullah) said, "It used to be said that there were three things among the treasures of heaven: Being silent about ones illness, [being] silent about ones charity, and [being] silent about hardships."
-This is also related as a hadith.
-(Abu Nuaym)
+(Abu Nuaym) This is also related as a hadith.

-Umar bin Khattab (radiallahu anhu) said, "A persons good works vie with one another, and charity says, 'I am the best of you!'"
+Umar bin Khattab (radiallahu anhu) said, "A person's good works vie with one another, and charity says, 'I am the best of you!'"

-Abdallah bin Umar (radiallahu anhu) was wont to give a very sweet variety of fresh date in charity and said, "I heard Allah's words, 'Never will you attain the good [reward] until you spend [in the way of Allah] from that which you live [3:92]', and Allah knows that I really love this kind of date!"
+Abdallah bin Umar (radiallahu anhu) was wont to give a very sweet variety of fresh date in charity and said, "I heard Allah's words, 'Never will you attain the good [reward] until you spend [in the way of Allah] from that which you love [3:92]', and Allah knows that I really love this kind of date!"
 (Suyuti)

 Nakhai (rahimahullah) said, "If something is for Allah it displeases me that it should have any flaws"